 Some Arm processors provide a Performance Monitoring Unit (PMU) that enables you to gather various statistics on the operation of the processor and its memory system during runtime.

-- The Technical Reference Manual for your specific processor will provide information about the PMU, if your processor provides one.
+- The Technical Reference Manual for your processor will provide information about the PMU, if your processor provides one.
 For example, the Arm Cortex‑A32 Processor Technical Reference Manual contains a chapter describing the PMU.

 Power, Performance and Area (PPA) implementation analysis is often used to compare different processors at a high-level.
 A PPA analysis measures: